JJwainwright/pdsnd_github/README.md

 git-project-bikeshare

 ### Description
-This project will allow you to look at washington,chicago and New York Cities bikeshare statistics.
-You will be able to find out things like most popular rental stations, how long the bikes are rented for and gender of your customers.
+This project will allow you to look at Washington, Chicago and New York City's bikeshare statistics.
+You will be able to find out things like most popular rental stations, the average leangth of time the bikes are rented for and so much more!

 ### Files used
 chicago.csv